-Annual discretionary appropriations bills provide the largest portion of funding for the Pell Grant program, and this funding typically remains available for use for two fiscal years.
-An annual appropriation is usually available for obligation on October 1 of the fiscal year for which the appropriation is made and remains available for obligation through September 30 of the following fiscal year.49 Thus, while FY2021 funds are provided for the purpose of supporting awards made from July 1, 2021, to June 30, 2022, these funds are available for obligation from October 1, 2020, to September 30, 2022, and may support multiple award years.
+Annual discretionary appropriations acts provide the largest portion of funding for the Pell Grant program, and this funding typically remains available for use for two fiscal years.
+An annual appropriation is available for obligation on October 1 of the fiscal year for which the appropriation is made and remains available for obligation through September 30 of the following fiscal year.
+Thus, while FY2022 funds are provided for the purpose of supporting awards made from July 1, 2022, to June 30, 2023, these funds are available for obligation from October 1, 2021, to September 30, 2023, and may support multiple award years.
 This multiyear availability allows the discretionary appropriation to operate at a surplus or shortfall in any given year.
 In addition, this multiyear availability allows the program to operate as a quasi entitlement, making grant payments to eligible students who apply for aid and enroll in eligible programs notwithstanding the appropriation level available in any one year.
-As mentioned earlier, annual discretionary appropriation bills also establish the base discretionary maximum grant for each applicable award year.
+As mentioned earlier, annual discretionary appropriation acts also establish the base discretionary maximum grant for each applicable award year.